symbolverse/symbolverse-promo/README.md

 Provided an **input of a workflow** described as symbolic expressions, interface declarations for each step/tool, and optional casts where uncertainty exists, Symbolverse produces the output of **structural confirmation** or **precise structural errors** (missing capability, invalid projection, incompatible interface.)
 In other words, Symbolverse statically intercepts structural errors before they show up at the runtime.

-Symbolverse represents guardrails, filter, or validator.
+Symbolverse represents guardrails, a filter, or a validator.
 It is able to say “this is nonsense” before we dive into the execution.
 It rejects structurally impossible plans, requests casts where assumptions are needed, and never lies about certainty.
 It doesn't promise sentience, truth, or intelligence. **It promises structure**.

 ```
 // WORK IN PROGRESS //